shaynewx/GDWG/README.md

 [[nodiscard]] auto edges(N const& src, N const& dst) -> std::vector<gdwg::edge>;
 ```

-8. *Returns*: A sequence of edges from `src` to `dst`, start with the unweighted edge (if exists), then the rest of the weighted edges are sorted in ascending order.
+8. *Returns*: A sequence of edges from `src` to `dst`, start with the unweighted edge (if exists), then the rest of the weighted edges are sorted in lexicographic ascending order.

 9. *Complexity*: *O*(log *n* + *e*), where *n* is the number of stored nodes and *e*is the number of stored edges.